HANICA-DEA/fullprojectcloner/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Google Firebase

+To use a stand-alone database you can set one up at [Google Firebase](https://console.firebase.google.com/).

+## Google script

+To use free mail script (up to 200 mails per day) you can set one up at [Google Script](https://script.google.com).